 Overview

-The Division of Regional and City Planning at the University of Oklahoma seeks to become a place of belonging and personal growth for our students, faculty, alumni, and the regional professionals with which we work.
+The Regional and City Planning delivered at University of Oklahoma seeks to become a place of belonging and personal growth for our students, faculty, alumni, and the regional professionals with which we work.

 RCPL students have access to a low student-faculty ratio and small classroom sizes to tailor courses of study to student interests.

-The Division’s focus on communication and experience prepares graduates for the collaborative work of successful planning professionals with an emphasis on diversity and inclusion of those often underrepresented in planning.
+The program focus on communication and experience prepares graduates for the collaborative work of successful planning professionals with an emphasis on access and opportunity of those often underrepresented in planning.

 Programme Structure